zuplo/docs/blog/2023-08-08-open-source-release/index.md

 ## What is Zuplo’s API Key Management?

-Building your own API Key Management solution so you can offer your customers a way to create, roll, delete API Keys to authenticate against your APIs can take months, specially if you want to do it **the right way**.
+Building your own API Key Management solution so you can offer your customers a way to create, roll, delete API Keys that they will use to authenticate against your APIs can take months, specially if you want to do it _The Right Way_:tm:.

 Zuplo includes a fully managed API Key Management service that includes advanced features such as